 Some designs are very fabric dependent.
 Border prints, stripes, edge prints.

 3. Now see if it even works.
 Draw it out in Electric Quilt design software or pencil and graph paper, or with real fabric on the design wall.
 Does it look the way it was dreamed?
 Adjust as necessary till the you are satisfied (or excited) with the design, or decide to scrap this direction and return to step 1.

 4. Write all the detailed step by step directions.
 Sounds simple but is the most complex.
 Everything in order and accurate sizes and sequences with nothing left out or left to chance.
 Calculate the fabric requirements.
 Re- calculate them in long hand by listing every piece.
+Anticipate what can be done wrong and explain how not to do that, and why that shortcut won't work.
 Don't forget to include seam allowances.